oskardudycz/event-driven.io/plan.md

 ### P1 — high-value content work

-- Translate `content/pages/szkolenie-event-sourcing/index.en.md`; it currently contains Polish and should not be promoted as an English page until translated.
+- Replace `content/pages/szkolenie-event-sourcing/index.en.md` with an accurate English offer.
+A literal translation is unsafe because the source currently advertises February/March 2025 dates, a 3000 PLN price, and an old registration form; confirm the current format, schedule, price, and call to action first.
-- Add hand-written `summary` fields to cornerstone articles first: Event Sourcing basics, projections/read models, versioning, idempotency, ordering, sagas/process managers, and Outbox/Inbox.
+- Continue adding hand-written descriptions and summaries beyond the first ten cornerstone articles, prioritising pages with search impressions and articles linked from consulting or training.
 - Curate Polish recommended reading paths once enough Polish translations are available.
 - Add concise case studies to consulting: starting situation, constraints, intervention, and measurable outcome.
 Use anonymised examples if necessary.
 - Add specific testimonials or client evidence to the consulting page where permission allows.